 The Center for Early Learning Professionals is Rhode Island’s Hub for professional development, resources, and program improvement initiatives designed explicitly for the state’s ECE workforce.
 The Center works with leaders and educators from a diverse range of programs that serve children from birth to age 16, including community-based centers, family child-care homes, and public preschool and pre-K programs.
 Under the operation of EDC, the Center’s activities include the following:

-- Offering high-quality professional development and technical assistance services in both English and Spanish to all early learning professionals in Rhode Island
+- Offering high-quality professional development, coaching, and program improvement services in both English and Spanish to all early childhood professionals in Rhode Island

 - Providing early childhood program leaders and educators with user-friendly information about strategies to improve the quality of care for young children

-- Helping programs navigate and move up the state’s quality continuum for early care and education and meet the Department of Education’s Comprehensive Early Childhood Education Program Standards for Approval.
+- Helping programs navigate and move up the state’s quality continuum for ECE, meet licensing standards, and meet the Department of Education’s Comprehensive Early Childhood Education Program Standards

-- The Center’s services have reached more than 800 early childhood programs, representing 70 percent of Rhode Island’s licensed providers.
+- The Center’s services have reached over 1,000 early childhood programs.

 - More than 9,000 early childhood educators, including family child-care providers, have enrolled in the Center’s professional development offerings.

 - The Center has provided over 500 professional development courses and events and 7,000 technical assistance and coaching sessions.